VickyInFrance/VickyInFrance.github.io/_pages/translation_en.md

-I have worked on many translation.
+I have worked on many translations.
-These include, translating large and complex documents, often used with a specific language, such as in legal documents, civil engineering projects, simultaneous live translations in court hearings and at the notary for example.
+These include translating large and complex documents, often used with a specific language, such as in legal documents, civil engineering projects, simultaneous live translations in court hearings and at the notary, for example.

 ---